Workplace Benefits

 Learn more: What Can I Use My HSA For?
 Including Some Surprises

-If you enroll in a traditional PPO or lower deductible health plan, you may be eligible for a Flexible Savings Account (FSA) vs an HSA.
+If you enroll in a traditional PPO or lower deductible health plan, you may be eligible for a flexible savings account (FSA) vs an HSA.
 Similar to HSAs, FSAs can help cover out-of-pocket medical expenses.
-Funds are not taxed and are typically deposited into an FSA as part of a payroll deduction.
-However, FSAS typically come with more restrictions than HSAs — including rollover limits and lower deposit maximums.
+Funds aren't taxed and are typically deposited into an FSA as part of a payroll deduction.
+However, FSAs have different requirements and rules — including rollover limits.

 How FSAs work

-Any lower deductible health plan, including PPOs, can come with an FSA.
+Any lower deductible health plan, including PPOs, can be used with an FSA.
 Here’s how FSAs work and how they can benefit your bottom line:

 1. Pre-tax deposits: The money you contribute to your flexible spending account won’t be subject to income taxes.